yschroe/chessalyzer.js/README.md

 -   `track(data)`:
      The main analysis function that is called during the PGN processing.
 Depending on your `type` the function is called after every half-move (move-typed trackers) or after every game (game-typed trackers).
 The `data` object contains the following properties:

-    -   For move-typed trackers: An `Action` array with one or more entries of the following action types.
-If e.g. a piece captures another piece this array will contain a `CaptureAction` and a `MoveAction`:
+    -   For move-typed trackers: An `Action` array with one or more entries of the following action types:

         ```typescript
         type Action = MoveAction | CaptureAction | PromoteAction;